ishswar/katacoda-scenarios/cka-cluster-with-kind/step2.md

 ### (Optional) View YAML for Deployment and Service

+We just created one Deployment (with 2 replicas) and one NodePort service - let check how their *manifest* looks like

 #### Deployment [test]:

-If you see closely this deployment uses **sidecar** container to populate NGINX's default *index.html* with text that has Pod's Name and Node's name so when we hit any of these NGINX server we know which Pod we hit and it's running on what Node .
+If you see closely this deployment uses **sidecar** container to populate NGINX's default *index.html* with text that has *Pod's Name* and *Node's name* so when we hit any of these NGINX server we know which Pod we hit and it's running on what Node .